 Courageous Democracy

-The Courageous Democracy work with corporations has been in some ways the most exciting.
-In one large technology company, 100% of participants said they would engage in “Courageous Conversations” (open-hearted and open-minded) conversations with people holding different views.
+In one large technology company said they would engage in courageous conversations with people holding different views.

 Good News & Great News